 Concerned About Festoons?
 Schedule Your Complimentary Virtual Consultation Today!

-9) Fixing festoons with Laser Skin Resurfacing can also help improve the quality of the skin treated.
+10) Fixing festoons with Laser Skin Resurfacing can also help improve the quality of the skin treated.

 Old sun damage including some early skin cancers in the area of the festoon are removed by laser skin resurfacing and when the skin grows back, it is built by brand new cells that were never exposed to the sun before.
 This skin is new and healthy.

-10) Festoons can be an indicator of precancerous skin lesions on the face.
+11) Festoons can be an indicator of precancerous skin lesions on the face.

-Because festoons have a genesis in past sun exposure.
+Because Festoons have a genesis in past sun exposure.
 Most individuals with festoons also have sun damage and early skin cancers on other parts of their face.

 Patient before and afters: